Cart is empty

 Physical Causes of Erectile Dysfunction

-To recognize erectile dysfunction (ED) and understand its causes, it is important to remember that penile erection is a continuous neurovascular phenomenon under psychological control and requires a proper hormonal milieu for its successful achievement.
+To recognize erectile dysfunction and understand its causes, it is important to remember that penile erection is a continuous neurovascular phenomenon under psychological control and requires a proper hormonal milieu for its successful achievement.

 Sex therapy practice for erectile dysfunction